nbbaier/quiver/src/content/posts/quiver/01-the-weekend-project.md

 ---
+title: "Part 1: The Weekend Project"
-title: "Building Quiver: An Offline-First PWA in a Weekend"
+seriesTitle: "Building Quiver: An Offline-First PWA in a Weekend"
+series: "Quiver"
 slug: "quiver/01-the-weekend-project"
-series: "Quiver"
 ---

-## Part 1: The Weekend Project

 _This is Part 1 of a 7-part series on building Quiver, an offline-first Progressive Web App for capturing and developing ideas with AI._